yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 ## Troubleshooting

-If something's gone wrong, and it's not listed here, [contact a darkroom officer](#contact).
+If something hasn't gone quite right, always [contact a darkroom officer](#contact) so we can be sure of what's gone wrong, even if it's listed here.

 - **Drying Marks**:
   Drying marks can be removed using countless methods.
 Isopropyl alcohol and a microfiber cloth works for me, but you can find countless other solutions online.
 Just be careful if the marks are on the emulsion (matt) side of the film as if you scratch this, you're scratching your image off the film!
-The glossy side is more robust but while there exist solutions to fix scratches on this side, it's best not to scratch it at all in the first place, so still be gentle.
+The glossy side is more robust but while there exist solutions to fix scratches on this side, it's best not to scratch it in the first place, so be gentle.